 Children Who are Absent from Education: Knowing where children are during academy hours is an extremely important aspect of safeguarding.
 Missing school can be an indicator of abuse and neglect and may also raise concerns about other safeguarding issues, including the criminal exploitation of children.

 We monitor attendance carefully and address poor or irregular attendance without delay.
 We will always follow up with parents/carers when children are not at school.
 This means we need to have a least two up to date contacts numbers for parents/carers.
-Parents should remember to update the academy as soon as possible if the numbers change. our academy has:
+Parents should remember to update the academy as soon as possible if the numbers change.

+Our academy has:

 Staff who understand what to do when children do not attend regularly

 Appropriate policies, procedures and responses for children who go missing from education (especially on repeat occasions).
+Following statutory guidance KCSiE and Working Together to Improve School Attendance

 Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage.